The Disputed Conviction of Darlie Lynn Routier

-Andrea Yates, Houston, TX 2001 - Drowned all 5 of her children in the bathtub
+Andrea Yates, Houston, TX 2001 - Drowned all 5 of her children in a bathtub

 Dee Etta Perez, Hudson Oaks, TX, 2002 - Shot and killed her 3 children

-Valeria Maxon, Mansfield TX, 2003 - Drowned her son in the hot tub
+Valeria Maxon, Mansfield TX, 2003 - Drowned her son in a hot tub

 Deanna Laney, Tyler, TX, 2003 - Stoned her 2 sons to death with rocks.